 What is cocaine?

-Cocaine is a local anesthetic (pain killer) and a powerful stimulant of the central nervous system (nerves that control activities in our body).
+Cocaine is a local anesthetic (pain killer) and a powerful stimulant of the central nervous system (brain and spinal cord ).
 Cocaine can be inhaled, injected or smoked (crack).

 When I use cocaine, does it get into my baby’s body too?

 Yes.
 Cocaine crosses the placenta and enters the developing baby.
-Cocaine can be found in urine, meconium (stool), umbilical cord and hair of exposed newborns.
-Cocaine is cleared more slowly in the developing baby and newborn than in an adult.
+Cocaine can be found in the urine, meconium (stool), umbilical cord and hair of newborns who were exposed during pregnancy.
+Cocaine is cleared more slowly from the developing baby in a pregnancy and as a newborn than it does in an adult.
 Therefore, cocaine stays in the baby’s body for a longer time.

 Does cocaine cause birth defects?

-Studies do not agree as to whether cocaine causes birth defects.
+In every pregnancy, a woman starts out with a 3-5% chance of having a baby with a birth defect.
+This is called her background risk.
+Studies do not agree as to whether cocaine increases the chance for birth defects.
 Birth defects that have been reported with maternal cocaine use include abnormalities of the brain, skull, face, eyes, heart, limbs, intestines, genitals, and urinary tract.
 Most babies exposed to cocaine during pregnancy do not have a birth defect.
 The risk for a birth defect may be more likely when the mother has used cocaine frequently during the pregnancy.

 Can cocaine cause other problems for my baby?

 Yes.
-Babies of mothers who use cocaine during pregnancy tend to weigh less, be shorter in length, and have smaller heads than babies born without exposure to cocaine.
-Babies with low birth weight are more likely to die in their first month than are normal weight babies.
+Cocaine can lower the supply of food and oxygen that need to reach the developing baby.
+The babies of mothers who use cocaine during pregnancy tend to have poor growth (weigh less, be shorter in length, and have smaller heads) than babies born without exposure to cocaine.
+Babies with low birth weight are more likely to die in their first month of life than are normal weight babies.
 They are also more likely to have life-long disabilities, including learning, visual, and hearing problems.
-Since cocaine can lower the supply of food and oxygen to the developing baby, even full-term newborns may have low birth weight.

-Cocaine may increase the risk for preterm delivery.
+Cocaine use can cause the placenta to pull away from the wall of the uterus before labor starts.
+This condition, called placental abruption, can lead to heavy bleeding and can be fatal for both the mother and baby.
+Cocaine can also increase the risk for premature delivery (delivery before week 37).
 Babies who are born prematurely often start life with serious health problems, especially breathing difficulties.
 These babies may also have an intracranial hemorrhage (bleeding in the brain) before or soon after birth, and this can cause permanent brain damage and other disabilities.

 Cocaine can cause significant central nervous system problems that may not be seen until the child is older.
 These effects may include problems with attention and behavioral self-control.
 Delays in learning, slower growth rate, language difficulties and an increased need for special education in school have been reported.